AlSilDev/TrackTimeMasterManagerAPI/README.md

 ```
 docker run --rm -v $(pwd):/app composer/composer update --ignore-platform-reqs
 ```
-Before you build and run the containers, you'll need to create a network:
+Before you build and run the containers, and if you haven't already, you'll need to create a network:

 ```
 docker network create ttmm_network